jzitelli/poolvr/README.md

 # poolvr

-Play pool / billiards with your LeapMotion device in VR (or fullscreen mode), in a web browser!
+Play pool / billiards with your Leap Motion device in VR (or fullscreen mode), in a web browser!

 ![screenshot](http://jzitelli.github.io/poolvr/images/screenshot.png)